mkanchwala/AWS-Solutions/README.md

-# Amazon Web Services
+# AWS Solutions

-To demonstrate the capability building on Amazon Web Services By Development, Scripts, DevOps and Configurations
+To demonstrate the various kinds of Solutions using AWS Services and SDKs